The best places to see the bluebells in Tunbridge Wells this season.

 For wild walks close to the town centre, but still off the beaten track, head for the tranquillity of High Woods in Hawkenbury with its wonderful spring flowers.
 Explore Broadwater Down nature reserve on the southern tip of the town, where the woods are filled with birdsong and carpets of bluebells.

 Hurst Wood, hidden away behind the St John’s area of the town, is also a mass of bluebells in late spring.
 Slightly further afield are the Birchden Woods in Groombridge and Shadwell Woods at Rusthall.
 They are a delight for dog walkers with plenty of open space to tire dogs out and woodland paths to roam.

 A car ride away the woodlands at Pashley Manor Gardens are covered in a mantle of soft blue from the end of April until mid May.
 Visitors can enjoy walks through the woods alongside a pretty stream before exploring the rest of the gardens.
-The terrace and Garden Room Café are the perfect place to linger and sample the fabulous homemade food.
+The terrace and Garden Room Café are the perfect place to sample the fabulous homemade food.

 The Scotney Castle estate at Lamberhurst has plenty of walks and opportunities to see bluebells in the surrounding woodlands.

-Bluebells and woodland walks can be enjoyed at Sissinghurst Castle Gardens, Emmett’s Garden, and Ightham Mote all of which are awash with bluebells in spring.
+Bluebells and woodland walks can be enjoyed at Sissinghurst Castle Gardens, Groombridge Place, Emmett’s Garden, and Ightham Mote all of which are awash with bluebells in spring.
 There are plenty of walks available to suit different abilities.
-All have the National Trust properties have cafes for refuelling after your adventures in the woods.
+All the National Trust properties have cafes for refuelling after your adventures in the woods.

 Bluebells have a special magic, a fragile fragrance and a deep ethereal blue which calms and cheers.
 They are a secret glory of the Weald.
 So what are you waiting for?
 Put on your walking boots and enjoy the countryside.